Picture this scenario...

 Rotary Swing Instructor Clay Ballard is set up to hit a straight shot in the photo at left.
 His target is just to the right of the bunker in the distance.

-A shaft on the ground and an alignment yard about 20 yards off show us where he's going to be aiming.
-A second rod on the ground at his feet shows us his alignment for this shot.
+A shaft on the ground and an alignment rod approximately 20 yards out show us exactly where he is aiming.
+A second rod on the ground at his feet indicates his body alignment for this shot.

-Since he's getting ready to hit a dead straight shot, he's going to line up parallel to the starting line.
+Since he is preparing to hit a dead straight shot, he has lined up parallel to the starting line.
 His feet, hips, and shoulders are all in the same alignment, all square to the target line.

-It doesn't matter if he's hitting a shot 20 yards or 400 - his feet will always be about two feet inside the ball.
+It does not matter whether he is hitting a shot 20 yards or 400 — his feet will always be approximately two feet inside the ball.

-Technically, that means his feet should point about two feet to the left of the target in the distance, but most people can't judge two feet from a hundred yards away.
-Setting up parallel to the target line is close enough.
+Technically, that means his feet should point about two feet to the left of the target in the distance, but most golfers cannot judge two feet from a hundred yards away.
+Setting up parallel to the target line is close enough for practical purposes.
+To see how your own alignment and swing mechanics measure up against an elite standard, try a free AI swing analysis.

 What About "Parallel Left?"

-Things can get a little confusing when we start talking about parallel left.
+Things can become a little confusing when we start discussing parallel left.

-The concept of parallel left comes from golf instruction a long time ago, when players were taught to line up with everything parallel, then flare the left toe open.
+The concept of parallel left originates from older golf instruction, when players were taught to line up with everything parallel and then flare the lead toe open.

-It's fine if you want to do this.
-Flaring the left foot opens up your hip socket a little bit.
-If you have limited mobility in your hips, that might actually be a good idea for you.
+It is perfectly fine if you want to do this.
+Flaring the lead foot opens up your hip socket slightly.
+If you have limited hip mobility, this adjustment might actually be a beneficial modification for your golf swing.

-Go ahead and turn that foot open a little bit if you want to.
-As you can see in the photo, it will allow you to rotate your hips more easily while still keeping your shoulders square to the ball.
+Go ahead and turn that foot open a little if you prefer.
+As you can see in the photo, it allows you to rotate your hips more freely while still keeping your shoulders square to the ball.

-If you want to do that in your swing for whatever reason, that's just fine.
+If you want to incorporate that into your swing for any reason, that is perfectly acceptable.

-In fact, you're still lined up square, ready to take a straight shot.
+In reality, you are still lined up square, fully prepared to hit a straight shot.

-This is what people mean by "parallel left."
-If you're going to use this technique, just make sure to line up your feet up square at first to make sure you're aligned correctly.
+This is what golfers mean by "parallel left."
+If you are going to use this technique, just make sure to line up your feet square first to confirm your alignment is correct.

-Once you're squared up you can go ahead and flare your foot open if you like.
+Once you are properly squared up, you can go ahead and flare your foot open.

 Shot Shaping